Yeovil District Hospital

 Community Diagnostic Centre

-Thank you for taking the time to find out more about our proposal to develop a new diagnostic centre at Yeovil District Hospital.
-We previously had a planning application approved to develop a similar building on the same site, however this project did not progress.
+Thank you for taking the time to find out more about the new diagnostic centre in development at Yeovil District Hospital.

 Background

-We want patients to have quick access to diagnostic tests that inform their treatment.
-Since we opened the Taunton Diagnostic Centre in the west of Somerset in September 2021, waiting times for diagnostic tests have fallen considerably.
-Now we want to provide the same access to diagnostic tests in the east of the county.
+Somerset NHS Foundation Trust want patients to have quick access to diagnostic tests that inform their treatment.
+Since they opened the Taunton Diagnostic Centre in the west of Somerset in September 2021, waiting times for diagnostic tests have fallen considerably.
+They now we want to provide the same access to diagnostic tests in the east of the county.

-The new state-of-the-art diagnostic centre would be open 7 days per week and deliver:
+The new state-of-the-art diagnostic centre will be open 7 days per week and deliver:

 Site location